Sports in Toronto: Lacrosse

 The Toronto Rock, which operate in the National Lacrosse League, were founded in 1998 as the Ontario Raiders in Hamilton.
 The following year, the team moved to Toronto and proceeded to finish first every year from 1999 to 2005, winning the league championship in five of those seven seasons.
 The Rock played their home games at Maple Leaf Gardens from 1999 to 2000, & at Scotiabank Arena from 2001 to 2020.
 On May 11, 2021, the Rock announced that they were relocating back to Hamilton, but would continue to keep the "Toronto Rock" name due their branding as a team that has "always represented the GTHA".

 In 2009, the Toronto Nationals of Major League Lacrosse was established, with much of the roster of the Rochester Rattlers, which would be suspended, being transferred to the new Nationals' team.
 However, the name, colours, and history stayed behind in Rochester to potentially be used by a future MLL team.
 In their inaugural year in Toronto, the Nationals went on to win the Steinfeld Cup.
 In 2011 the team relocated to Hamilton, Ontario, and played their games at Ron Joyce Stadium.
 After the 2013 season the team announced they would not field a team the following season.
 The Premier Lacrosse League played a week of their inaugural 2019 season at Tim Hortons Field in Hamilton.

-Marathons / Runs

-The city is home to two marathons: the Toronto Marathon (held annually in May from Mel Lastman Square, in the north end of Toronto to Ontario Place) and the Toronto Waterfront Marathon (held annually in October throughout downtown Toronto).
-Toronto also hosts the annual Sporting Life 10K which is a charitable fundraising 10K run held in May from Yonge & Davisville to Lake Shore Boulevard near Ontario Place.